 Important

-Statements are written to the execution log until an error is encountered – an actual JavaScript error, if any, as opposed to a console.error() call.
-The script error is recorded on the flow Run dashboard and not in the execution log.
+Statements are written to the execution log up until a JavaScript error occurs — as distinct from a console.error() call.
+That script error appears on the flow Run dashboard, not in the execution log.

 You can also filter the execution logs according to flow Step (such as an export or a lookup), Function type, and Log level.

-A debug statement – printed by console.debug() – is considered the highest logging level, typically with the most verbose output.
-The debug level is always disabled until you initiate the script debugger for a specific time frame.
+A debug statement, printed by console.debug(), is the highest logging level and typically produces the most verbose output.
+The debug level remains off until you enable the script debugger for a specific time frame.

 You can start debugging in either of two places in integrator.io, depending on your requirements:

-• On the Scripts page – Since a script is a shared resource, which may be used in one or more flow steps, flows, or integrations, you can access any script at Resources > Scripts, when Developer mode is turned on.
+- On the Scripts page – A script is a shared resource that can be used across multiple flow steps, flows, or integrations, so you can access any script from → .

 In the Scripts tab or page, click the Actions overflow (...) menu, and select View execution log.